moolicc/WaterLogged/README.md

 log.WriteLine("Hello world!");
 ```

-The Log by default uses a BasicFormatter, but that can be changed by setting the respective "Formatter" property on the Log type.
+~~The Log by default uses a BasicFormatter, but that can be changed by setting the respective "Formatter" property on the Log type.~~
+There is no basicformatter anymore.

 Normally, the formatter is only called to transform the message once.
 However, each listener contains a "FormatterArgs" property which is a `Dictionary<string, string>`.